 The German language does not just belong to people who live in Germany.
 People in many other EU countries speak German.
 More than a hundred million people worldwide speak German.

-German is a technical language, and knowing German make it easy to work in Engineering and Technical workplaces.
+German is a technical language, and knowing German makes it easy to work in Engineering and Technical workplaces.

 Many say it is easy to learn German if you know English, but many English people say it is very tough to learn German.

-It should be easy if you have a strong desire to learn or a strong study plan to achieve something better in Germany.
+It should be easy if you desire to learn the language and achieve something better in Germany.

 Regarding learning, some people say that if your beginning and basics are strong, you will find it easy to progress to higher levels.
 The German language levels are A1>A2>B1>B2>C1>C2.
-It would be best if you archived C1 level to attend a course in German medium.
+You must achieve a C1 level to attend a German-taught degree course in a German university.

 To provide evidence for your C1 level in German, you can prepare for a DSH/TestDAF examination immediately after acquiring the B2 level.

-The pattern of teaching German varies institution by institution.
-They teach half part of a level first and then the second half.
-For example, they teach A1.1 in a month and A1.2. in the next month.
-All other levels follow suit.
+The pattern of teaching German institutions varies by institution.
+Some institutions teach half of a level first and then the second half.
+They teach a half portion of a level first and then the second half.
+All classes follow suit.

-Whats is the age limit to study Master’s degree in Germany.
+What is the age limit to Master’s degree in Germany?

-The primary requirement to apply for a master’s degree course is an accepted bachelor’s degree completed already.
+The primary requirement to apply master’s degree course is a bachelor’s degree completed already!

 Age is not a criterion in accepting a student.
-As long as one meets the other requirements, a university starts the admission process.
-German universities generally consider the academic qualifications for admitting a student essentially.
+If one meets the other requirements, a university starts the admission process.
+German universities generally consider the academic qualifications for admitting students to a master’s degree course.

 Age is a matter when one applies for a visa after receiving admission.
-The visa officers look into the genuineness of the applicant and sincerely in their plan.
-An applicant needs to justify the discontinuation period from their previous studies.
+The visa officers look into the genuineness of the applicant and their plan.
+An applicant must justify the discontinuation period from their previous studies if any.